salrashid123/gce_metadata_server/README.md

 docker run -t --net=host -e GCE_METADATA_HOST=localhost:8080  myapp
 ```

-you can run the server itself directly
+then run the emulator standalone or as a container itself:

 ```bash
 docker run \